-The Double Under Guard Pass
+How to Perform the Double Under Guard Pass

 How to Do the Double Under Guard Pass

 The double under guard pass is a staple of any jiu jitsu practitioner's arsenal.
 It is a truly fundamental method of getting around the legs, and it's a technique you'll see all the way from white through black belt.
-While the gist of the technique can be grasped by the novice, there are ample details to keep any advanced jiu jitsu person interested in learning details for years to come.
+While the gist of the technique can be grasped by a novice, there are ample details to keep any advanced jiu jitsu person interested in learning details for years to come.

 Below, you'll find some basic methods of getting under and around the legs, and two different outcomes.